DS-3 and DS-4 have ended up being such successful homebuilt

 total to 55 lbs.

-that the rocker box doesn't have a back (for stiffening) is so I can
+rocker box doesn't have a back (for stiffening) is so I can lift the mirror

-attempted, but really didn't work.
-It had vibration issues that were
+but really didn't work.
+It had vibration issues that were unacceptable, and

-unacceptable, and mechanically was problematic.
-I finally went with a
+mechanically was problematic.
+I finally went with a spider from

-spider from Astrosystems.
-The commercial secondary holder was 3"
+Astrosystems.
+The commercial secondary holder was 3" taller, necessitating

-for scale.
-The trusses are somewhere around 6" too long in this
+scale.
+The trusses are somewhere around 6" too long in this picture.

-cement mirror will be replaced with a quality mirror from OWL (Optic
+mirror will be replaced with a quality mirror from OWL (Optic Wave Labs).

 Weight - Actuals